p0nch0d3v/piratesofwind/README.md

 piratesofwind
 =============

-The Pirates of Wind, a js13k 2013 game
+The Pirates of Wind, a js13k 2013 game.